lis-epfl/micro-502/docs/assignment/hardware_quickstart.rst

 Example - log
 -------------
-Now you can test the communication with the drone by downloading and running this log example:
+Now you can test the communication with the drone by downloading and running this script from wtihin the crazyflie-lib-python directory.

 .. `Download the script <_static/log.py>`_